makersacademy/takeaway-challenge/development_process.md

 1.  `Order`
 2.  `Menu`
 3.  `MenuItem`
+4.  `Basket`
-4.  `Twilio`
+5.  `Twilio`

 ##  5. Feature Testing

-The feature/unit testing cyle will proceed for each of the features listed in step 3.
+The feature testing cycle will proceed for each of the features listed in step 3.

 ##  6. Unit testing

+The unit testing cycle will proceed for each of the features listed in step 3.